stibbons1990/hex/_posts/2024-05-26-self-hosted-ebook-library-with-komga.md

 # chown -R audiobookshelf.audiobookshelf /home/k8s/komga/
 ```

-One the directories and files a ready, we run Komga as the same
+Once the directories and files a ready, we run Komga as the same
 non-privileged user as Audiobookshelf, based on
 [Konga's `docker-compose`](https://komga.org/docs/installation/docker/#docker-compose):